 How Long Does it Take to Get the Results of a Drug Test Back?

-Test results take at least four to six weeks to come back and sometimes take longer depending on how busy the lab is, the priority of the case to law enforcement, and how long it takes for law enforcement to follow up on the results.
+DUI drug test results in West Palm Beach take at least four to six weeks to come back and sometimes take longer depending on how busy the lab is, the priority of the case to law enforcement, and how long it takes for law enforcement to follow up on the results.
 It takes four to six weeks for the results to come back from the lab and could take another four to six weeks for the officer to follow up on the results and file a report to have the person charged and summoned into Court.
 In general, it takes from one to four months for the test results to come back, and for the results to be processed.

 Tests Picking Up Substances That Are Not Illegal

-West Palm Beach drug DUI tests can pick up substances like allergy medications or other over-the-counter medications that are not illegal.
+Drug DUI tests in West Palm Beach can pick up substances like allergy medications or other over-the-counter medications that are not illegal.
 However, they typically do not test for that.
 They are not testing for things that are not illegal and they are not testing for things that are over-the-counter.
 They are testing for controlled substances, prescription medications, and recreational drugs.

 For instance, before ecstasy became popular and known to law enforcement, some time passed before the authorities eventually started testing for that.
 They were not testing previously because they were not aware of ecstasy.
 Once they became aware of it, they started testing for it.
 The situation is the same with some of the new designer drugs like crystal meth.
 The authorities did not test for crystal meth until they knew it existed and people were using it.
 They only test for things that are illegal and things that require a prescription because they are designed to pick up only illegal or controlled substances.